“This device allows you to practice lock picking as though you’re having to reach through security bars, and the lock is not in clear view.“

 Lock Picking Stand

-In order for me to practice in this manner, I created a tool that holds padlocks.
-I present to you, the “Tactical Reversed Lock Picking Practice Stand”.
-It doesn’t quite roll off of the tongue, and I’m still working on the name, but, you get the point.
+In order for me to practice in this manner, I created a tool that holds padlocks in a way that simulates realistic scenarios when encountering a locked gate from the opposite side.
+I present to you the “Tactical Reversed Lock Picking Stand”.
+It doesn’t quite roll off of the tongue, but it gets to the point.

 It also has other purposes, so keep reading. 🙂

-The stand holds the locks within the required height, and allows you to easily switch out locked padlocks by unscrewing the quick link chain shackle connector, making it great for training scenarios.
+The stand holds the locks within the required height of 34 inches (864 mm) minimum and 48 inches (1219 mm) maximum, and allows you to easily switch out locked padlocks by rotating the metal stop, and unscrewing the quick link chain shackle connector, making it perfect for training scenarios.
+This is an update from the original version.

 Reversed Lock Picking